Back Pain in Children and Teens

 What are common back injuries from sports?

 If your teen is athletic and involved in sports, back pain could be a sign of a so-called stress fracture in one of the bones in the low back.
 A stress fracture, also called a stress injury, is a minute crack in the surface of a bone.
-It's caused by repeated movements that put stress on the lower back, explains John Sarwark, M.D., a professor of orthopedic surgery at Northwestern University Medical Center in Chicago.
+It's caused by repeated movements that put stress on the lower back, explains John Sarwark, M.D., an attending physician in orthopaedic surgery and sports medicine at the Children's Hospital of Chicago and a professor of orthopaedic surgery at Northwestern University Medical Center.

 "If a gymnast is doing walkovers or hyperextensions of the back repetitively, it can cause a stress injury.
 It's like taking a wire hanger and bending it backwards and forwards over and over," Sarwark says.
 Typical symptoms of stress injuries are pain in the low back that feels like muscle strain.
 Your child could feel pain more sharply when sitting or bending backwards.
 Usually, taking anti-inflammatory medication like ibuprofen and avoiding sports until symptoms disappear is enough to allow your child's back to heal.
 If those measures don't work, your doctor may suggest physical therapy.

 But the good news is that you can help prevent your child from getting a stress injury by having her evaluated annually by a doctor before she participates in sports, Sarwark says.
 Your doctor should test for tight hamstrings or loss of mobility in the low back and knee area.
 Physical therapy or stretching exercises tailored to your child could keep her back healthy and prevent a stress injury.